Omar-TBR/Omar-TBR/README.md

 ![Rails](https://img.shields.io/badge/Rails-000?&logo=ruby-on-rails&logoColor=white)

 ### About Me
-Studying a degree in Computer Science at the Polytechnic University of Catalonia (UPC) specialized in Software Development.<br>
+Graduated in a degree in Computer Science at the Polytechnic University of Catalonia (UPC) specialized in Software Development.<br>
 Resourceful, dedicated and hardworking, self-motivated and committed to strive for efficient and high-quality work.
 I have strong interpersonal communication skills, allowing me to collaborate effectively in team environments, leveraging the diversity of ideas and perspectives.
 I am always open to learning and embracing new challenges, continuously seeking to expand my knowledge and skills in the technology field.<br>
 My goal is to become a highly competent professional and make significant contributions to the development of innovative solutions in the field of computer science.